gatsbyjs/gatsby-provision-contentful/README.md

   yarn add --dev gatsby-provision-contentful
 ```

-Next, convention dictates that this package be used in conjunction with the npm script named `gatsby-provision`.
+Next, convention dictates that this package be used in conjunction with an npm script named `gatsby-provision`.
 It also **requires** the path to the Contentful export JSON file as an argument to function.
 For example:

 ```json
 // package.json